Alpine Canada Alpin - CAST athlete Britt Richardson Physical Fitness

 PDF FILES

-ACA Fitness Combine (Fall 2022 v1.1) Protocol
+ACA Fitness Combine Protocol (PDF)

 ACA Estimated 1RM Calculator and Weightlifting recording sheet (Excel)

-ACA Weightlifting Recording Sheet (Fillable PDF)
+Weightlifting Recording Sheet (PDF)

 Physical Activity Readiness Questionnaire (PAR-Q) 2014